Gold18K/WebGPU-WGSL-64bit-BigInt/README.md

 - iK_from_iJ(_n: iJ) -> iK;

-Instantiate an iK integer from an iJ, useful when you realize that the result of your operations might not fit in the current iJ;
+Instantiate an iK integer from an iJ, useful when you realize that the result of your future operations might not fit in the current iJ;

     @compute
     @workgroup_size(1, 1)